 No secret here, but I am a HUGE fan of the iPad Pro and the Apple Pencil and what it can can do for a person’s creativity.
 The suite of art apps available for the iPad is impressive, affordable, and improves all the time.
 With that in mind, I'm posting this rundown of what I consider to be the top drawing apps available and what they can do for you.
 There will probably be more than you realize.

 The standouts are judged on their quality, usability, level of continued support, and price is also a concern.
 Part of the benefit of going with iOS as your platform is getting away from the expensive subscription model of Adobe, but that decision is largely one of preference and perhaps how deep your pockets are.
 All these apps will also work on regular iPads, but where they’ll really shine are on the iPad Pro and the new iPad with Apple Pencil support.

-While these are all Raster-based apps, there will be a separate post for Vector apps so don’t worry if they’re missing here.
+While these are all Raster-based apps, there is a separate post for Vector apps called, Best Vector Apps for iPad, so don’t worry if they’re missing here.

 There's a lot to choose from so here we go...

 I mean…it’s Procreate…for anyone who has used the app, that’s almost all you need to say.
 Procreate is game-changing and there couldn’t be a more appropriate use of the phrase than in this instance.
 I’ve seen comic book artists, graphic designers, and illustrators of all styles making the jump from their Cintiq’s to iPad solely because of this app.